Kayla McAlister: Awards and honours

 McAlister won the inaugural World Rugby Women's Sevens Player of the Year awarded in 2013.
 She was nominated for the same award in 2014, a title which was ultimately awarded to the Australian Emilee Cherry.

 Personal life

 Of Māori descent, McAlister affiliates to the Te Āti Awa iwi.

-In the years leading up to the Rio Olympics she begin studying for a Certificate in Early Childhood Teaching, passing her first year, but and passed the first year, but put it on hold because of the rugby demands on her time.
+In the years leading up to the Rio Olympics, she studied for a Certificate in Early Childhood Teaching, but put it on hold after passing her first year to devote her time to rugby.

-In 2013 she met fellow professional rugby player Pita Ahki who she married in December 2017.
+In 2013 she met fellow professional rugby player Pita Ahki whom she married in December 2017.
 Their daughter Stella Rose Ahki was born in 2017.
 McAlister gave birth to a second child Camille while she was in France and since then has had a third child.